-To fully eliminate the browser hijackers that are associated with the Search.Yahoo.com redirects you have been experiencing, we recommend that you follow the step-by-step removal instructions, which we have created below.
-They include steps on how to isolate the Search.yahoo.com redirect software and remove it from your computer and web browsers Google Chrome, Mozilla, Firefox, Safari and Internet Explorer.
+To fully eliminate browser hijackers that are associated with all those annoying Yahoo Search Virus you have been experiencing, we recommend that you follow the step-by-step removal instructions, which we have created below.
+They include steps on how to isolate the software that is pushing redirects and remove it from the affected computer system and browsers Google Chrome, Mozilla, Firefox, Safari and Internet Explorer.

-Bear in mind that if you want to do the removal automatically and completely, experts advise to use a specific Search.Yahoo.com redirect “virus” removal software which will scan for all programs that may be related to this ad-supported program and remove everything related to them.
-This will result in your PC functioning normally and being protected against future infections by Search.Yahoo.com redirect “virus” as well as other malware on your PC.
+Bear in mind that if you want to completely remove harmful files installed by undesired programs and prevent them from affecting system security, you should consider the help of a specific browser redirect removal software.
+The tool recommended in our guide (SpyHunter) will scan for all system drives and folders for ad-supported and harmful programs and remove every file established by them.
+This will result in your PC functioning typically and being protected against future infections by any redirect “viruses” as well as other malware on your PC.

 Bonus: Video containing step-by-step removal and file recovery instructions for threats, like Search.Yahoo.com Redirect "virus":